 The idea behind Project Ara is simple enough, although Google doesn’t do it any favors by describing it as “a development effort to create a modular hardware ecosystem”.
 It takes a smartphone and breaks it down into LEGO-style blocks, and those blocks are attached to each other and to a metal base plate using magnets.
 The base plate is shaped with block-sized slots to make assembly easier and to help reinforce the overall structure.

 Who is Project Ara for?

-At the moment it’s for hardware and software developers, but the ultimate aim is to bring Ara to the next 5 billion people, the people who don’t currently have mobile internet access.
+At the moment it’s for hardware and software developers, but the ultimate aim is to bring Ara worldwide, even those who don’t currently have mobile internet access.